Is It Time to Break Up with Your Custom Injection Molder?

-Many companies choose a supplier to provide injection molding services, finished assembly, or decorative assembly from a third party.
-This can be a great production solution if the actual operational delivery of your product isn't your company's forte.
-So, if you're working with a supplier in such a capacity, and the relationship has some history, you might be inclined to stay with your custom injection molder and just ride it out.
-However, if there are problems, finding a new source might be easier than you think.
+Many companies choose a supplier to provide custom injection molding services, finished assembly, or decorative assembly from a third party.
+This approach can be a great production solution, especially if the actual operational delivery of your product isn't your company's forte.
+If you're working with a supplier in such a capacity, and the relationship has some history, you might be inclined to stay with your custom injection molder and just ride it out.
+However, if there are ongoing problems, finding a new source might be easier than you think.

-As long as your work through the "break up" methodically, you can realize the cost savings and production improvements you desire without missing deliverables.
-Several points should be taken into consideration when deciding to move injection molds from one supplier to another.
+If your work through the "break up" methodically, you can realize the cost savings and production improvements you desire without missing deliverables.
+There are several things to consider when making the decision to move injection molds from one supplier to another.

-The ideal solution is one in which the existing supplier, new supplier and customer are able to openly communicate while maintaining all your deliverables in the process.
-However, when this is not possible, having a supplier that has experience with this type of transaction is extremely invaluable.
+The ideal solution is one where the existing supplier, new supplier, and customer can openly communicate while maintaining all your deliverables.
+However, when this is impossible, having a supplier experienced with this type of transaction is invaluable.
 There is no substitute for experience and comprehensive planning.

 Take It Step-by-Step

-The first step is to establish a sufficient buffer of inventory prior to transferring the business.
-You don't want to get caught with too few parts on hand and cause an interruption in your business.
-At this stage, the current supplier as well as the new supplier have specific responsibilities to ensure a smooth hand off.
+The first step is establishing a sufficient inventory buffer before transferring the business.
+You want to avoid getting caught with too few parts on hand and causing an interruption in your business.
+At this stage, the current and new suppliers have specific responsibilities to ensure a smooth handoff.

-To learn how to accomplish this process, download our guide, "5 Key Considerations When Transferring Molds to a New Custom Injection Molder."
+To learn how to accomplish this process, download our guide, 7 Key Points to Consider When Transferring Injection Molds from Suppliers.
 They say breaking up is hard to do, but with the right contract manufacturer as your partner, it doesn't need to be a heartbreaker.